You can now follow the Mayor on Instagram. Click on the link Where's the Mayor

-The Town Council meets in the Council Chamber every two weeks.
+The Town Council meets in St Mary's Community Centre every two weeks.
 At present, meetings are held every 1st & 3rd Tuesday evening commencing at 7.30pm.

 Mirfield Town Council is funded by its Parish Precept which forms part of the Council Tax.
 This income is used to fund the running of the office, community projects and also provides small grants to local community groups.

 The Town Council is consulted by Kirklees Council on every planning application for the Town/Parish.